Using the rules engine

 The rules submenu of the Alerts page displays a list of all rules that have been created.
 For each rule, you can see:

-- The organization the rule applies to, if the rule has been limited to a specific organization.
+• The organizations the rule applies to, if the rule has been limited to specific organizations.

 A status of “skipped” means that last time the rule was processed, its preconditions weren’t met, so no action was taken.
-A status of “processed” means that the rule’s preconditions were met, and its action was processed.
+A status of “processed” means that the rule’s preconditions were met, and its action has been processed.

 If there is an error processing a rule or sending a notification, the action status of the rule will be set to “error”.
 The error message can be seen as a tooltip on the error status.